Conduct a Free Iowa Warrant Search on Any Resident

 • U.S. Marshals Service 15 Most Wanted Fugitives: This list features some of the nation’s most dangerous fugitives, including career criminals accused of violent and financial crimes and drug offenses.

-Citizens can also explore federal arrest and search warrants using PACER, or Public Access to Court Electronic Records.
+Citizens can also explore federal arrest and search warrants using Public Access to Court Electronic Records (PACER).
 Users will need to create an account before they can search for someone by name.
 Then, they can select the case number and choose the docket sheet/docket report or history/documents query to pull up any warrant information.
 Fees for using this online service vary.14

 More details on completing these requests and associated fees are available as well, and can be helpful to review prior to conducting an Iowa warrant search.